Las Vegas Schools Offering Electricity Programs

 Two colleges in Las Vegas and their electrical-related programs are discussed at length here.
 Learn what specific degrees are awarded, and find helpful facts about each school contained in the table appearing at the end of this article.

-- College of Southern Nevada offers certificates and 2-year degrees in electronics engineering as well as studies focusing on electrical installation and repair.
+- College of Southern Nevada offers a 2-year associate's degree as well as associate and certificate apprenticeship programs.
 The college is based in Las Vegas, about 18 miles southeast of the downtown area.